Kau5h1K/Kau5h1K.github.io/about/index.md

 >“Numbers have an important story to tell.
 They rely on you to give them a voice.” - Stephen Few

 ---

-Hi peeps!
+The human mind is a powerful place, and in the grand scheme of things that revolve around Data science, there are few simple things that fascinate me the most:
+- The ingenuity of problem statement.
+- The flexibility to hunt for answers.
+- The revelation of insight and logic buried deep inside the data.
+- The logic, oh, the absolute logic, so much more rational, genuine and complex than I ever thought of.
+- and finally the renewal of thought that promotes inductive chain learning, which exposes me to new concepts that help in solving previously inaccessible problems.

-This is **Kaushik** and well, to put it short I'd like to call myself a math geek.
+My name is **Kaushik Nishtala** and well, to put it short I'd like to call myself a math geek.
 But when you get right down to it, I'm much more:
 - an avid reader
 - **love** to travel
 - enjoy a fair amount of music, art and wildlife photography